diz-vara/CarND-Behavioral-Cloning-P3/writeup_report.md

 I've added more track2 recordings (one more circle + two laps in opposite directions) - but it did not improve the situation.

-What is the matter?
+*What is the matter?**

 I think, the answer is very simple.
-Without 'generator', I generated augmenterd data first, and it consisted of (N * 6) samples.
+Without 'generator', I generated augmented data first, and it consisted of (N * 6) samples.
 When I took 80% of these into the training data, the probability of any original point (or one of its clones) to be presented in the training set, is very high.